toholdaquill/toholdaquill.github.io/95theses/thesis-3.md

 Who owns this virtual you?
 Not you.
 The powerful take it from the powerless, digital colonial plunder that looks a lot like the proverbial (if not historically accurate) tale of Native Americans selling Manhattan for a handful of beads.

 It's not just about watching, either.
 Surveillance isn't about voyeurism, it's about control.
 To own your virtual self is to own you.
+Data are people too.
 Think of it like voodoo dolls, if that helps--stick a pin and hurt someone for reals.
 Such ownership violates not only the confidentiality of your virtual self, but also its integrity and availability.

 How easy to sabotage your life--or make it unavailable to you!
 We need only look at JTRIG's operations to see where this is headed.